 Hoan Kiem Lake & Ngoc Son Temple in Hanoi

-Hanoi tourists and locals alike head to Hoan Kiem Lake when seeking a place to get away from the noise of the city.
+Hoan Kiem Lake in Hanoi attracts tourists and locals looking to get away from the noise and frenetic pace of the city.
 Peaceful and quiet, the lake surrounds Ngoc Son Temple, a pagoda sitting in the centre on a small island.

 The temple attracts many visitors and was built in commemoration of the 13th century military leader Tran Hung Dao who was renowned for his bravery in the battle against the Yuan Dynasty.